LavaMoat/LavaMoat/packages/webpack/README.md

 This plugin will skip policy enforcement for such ignored modules.

-# Security Claims
+# Security

-**This is a _beta_ release and does not provide any guarantees; even those listed below.
+**This is an experimental technology.
 Use at your own risk!**

-- SES must be added to the page without any bundling or transforming for any security guarantees to be sustained.
+- [SES lockdown][] must be added to the page without any bundling or transforming for any security guarantees to be sustained.
-  - The plugin is attempting to add it as an asset to the compilation for the sake of Developer Experience.
-Feedback welcome.
+  - The plugin is attempting to add it as an asset to the compilation for the sake of Developer Experience. `.js` extension is omitted to prevent minification.
+  - Optionally lockdown can be inlined into the bundle files.
+It's hard to determine which files are loaded when, so providing filenames for scripts that get to load as the first script on the page to apply lockdown only once is how one uses inlining.
 - Each javascript module resulting from the webpack build is scoped to its package's policy

 ## Threat Model